Skip to content

 How did political risks affect foreign investment in Mongolia?

 The 2012 Oyu Tolgoi shutdown triggered a dramatic decline in foreign direct investment from $4.5 billion in 2011 to just $95 million in 2015, with 2016 recording negative $4.1 billion in FDI flows.
-Frequent policy changes between 2006-2016, including the implementation and subsequent repeal of major mining legislation, created regulatory uncertainty that deterred international investors.
+Frequent policy changes between 2006-2016 created regulatory uncertainty that deterred international investors.
+The October 2025 governance crisis—including government renegotiation of the shareholder loan, parliamentary oversight panels, and corruption investigations—demonstrates that political risks intensify rather than diminish during successful production phases, as substantial revenues become targets for contract revision.

 What lessons does Oyu Tolgoi offer for foreign investors in emerging markets?